What Matters When Cotraining Robot Manipulation Policies

 on Everyday Human Videos?

-Richard Li, Aditya Prakash, Andrew Wen, Branden Romero, Saurabh Gupta, Yilun Du, Pulkit Agrawal
+Richard Li, Aditya Prakash, Andrew Wen, Saurabh Gupta, Yilun Du, Pulkit Agrawal

 We compare our policy to a robot-data-only baseline and show zero-shot generalization to unseen backgrounds, objects, and distractors.